youneselmoukhtari/AI-Trading-Bot/README.md

 ### Telegram RPC commands

 Telegram is not mandatory.
 However, this is a great way to control your bot.
-More details and the full command list on our [documentation](https://www.freqtrade.io/en/latest/telegram-usage/)

 - `/start`: Starts the trader.
 - `/stop`: Stops the trader.